 “I know you’re upset.”

 “Of course I’m upset!
-Tonight the whole village could burn down”—she brandished the Styrofoam detonator on his desk—“because of a fire started by one of these!”
+Tonight the whole village could burn down”—she picked up the Styrofoam detonator on his desk—“because of a fire started by one of these!”

 “There is no point exaggerating the situation.”